CPD Investigating Video Of 3 Women Dancing On Top Of Police Cruiser

 CHICAGO (CBS) — The Chicago Police Department is investigating a viral video showing women dancing and twerking on top of a police cruiser.

-The cell phone video is all over social media.READ MORE: Girl, 11, Shot And Wounded In West Pullman
+The cell phone video is all over social media.READ MORE: Illinois State Will Not Require COVID-19 Vaccine For Students

 It shows three women on the hood and roof of a Chicago Police SUV, as the vehicle slowly drives through a large crowd of cheering onlookers.

-It’s unclear where or when the video was recorded.READ MORE: CTA's Pride Train Begins Service Monday
+It’s unclear where or when the video was recorded.READ MORE: Terrified Victim Speaks Out After Rash Of Weekend Carjackings, As Troubling Spike Persists In Chicago

 Police would only say they are investigating the incident.